Quantum Optimal Control via Semi-Automatic Differentiation: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We have developed a theory of semi-automatic differentiation that allows to optimize arbitrary functionals in an efficient and flexible manner.
 Separating time propagation and the evaluation of the functional eliminates the excessive computational overhead and limited scope traditionally associated with the use of automatic differentiation (AD).
 With semi-AD, the time propagation and the associated gradient can be evaluated outside of the AD framework in a modified \acr{GRAPE} scheme, which we have described in detail.
 This scheme can be implemented in the most efficient manner possible, using sparse linear algebra, complex matrices, and in-place operations.
 The remaining part of the gradient is of minimal computational complexity and can thus be efficiently evaluated within an AD framework.
-Notably, the reduced numerical cost does not depend on the unitarity of the time propagation~\cite{Sri2022}.

-For the example of entangling gates on superconducting transmon qubits, we have verified that we can optimize directly for a perfectly entangling quantum gate, either via a functional exploiting the geometric structure of the Weyl chamber, or by directly by maximizing the non-analytic gate concurrence.
-The runtime and memory usage of these optimizations scale identically to a direct optimization of a quantum gate with a fully analytic gradient.
-That is, we completely eliminate the numerical overhead traditionally associated with automatic differentiation.
-In contrast, a ``full-AD'' optimization that uses a generic \acr{ODE} solver within the AD framework becomes unfeasible in terms of runtime for Hilbert space dimensions greater than $\approx 100$.
+For the example of entangling gates on superconducting transmon qubits, we have verified that we can optimize for an arbitrary perfectly entangling quantum gate, either via a functional exploiting the geometric structure of the Weyl chamber, or by directly by maximizing the gate concurrence.
+This is the first demonstration of a gradient-based optimization of the concurrence, or any non-analytic functional.
+Fundamentally, such functionals \emph{require} the use of automatic differentiation and have been held back thus far by the associated numerical overhead.

+The runtime and memory usage of the semi-AD optimizations shown here scales identically to a direct optimization of a quantum gate with a fully analytic gradient.
+That is, we completely eliminate the exorbitant numerical overhead traditionally associated with automatic differentiation.
+A ``full-AD'' optimization that uses a generic \acr{ODE} solver within the AD framework becomes unfeasible in terms of runtime for Hilbert space dimensions greater than $\approx 100$.
 The runtime can be improved significantly by adapting a propagation via expansion into Chebychev polynomials to the requirements of the AD framework (no in-place linear algebra operations).
 However, this results in excessive memory usage and would be difficult to extend to the significantly more complicated propagators required for open quantum systems.

 As we have demonstrated, the potential improvements of semi-automatic differentiation scale super-linearly both for runtime and memory usage, compared to a full-AD approach.
 Even for moderate Hilbert space sizes in a closed quantum system, we observe improvements of up to two orders of magnitude.
 For control problems of larger dimension (either the dimension of the Hilbert space or the number of control parameters), and especially in open quantum systems, that effect will be further magnified.
 In such a setting, and for functionals where an analytic gradient is not feasible, semi-automatic differentiation will be the only viable option.
 Fundamentally, an optimization will be possible as long as simulating the time dynamics of the system is computationally feasible.